JustinThode/udacity-robotics-project4/README.md

 # udacity-robotics-project4
 Implements a skid steer four wheel drive robot.
-Uses RTAB-Map to map a gazebo world.
+Uses RTAB-Map to map and localize in a gazebo world.